BackofenLab/RNAProt/README.md

 ## Documentation

-This documentation provides details on all the GraphProt2 framework parts: program modes, supported features, inputs, and outputs.
+This documentation provides details on all the RNAProt (version 0.1) framework parts: program modes, supported features, inputs, and outputs.

 ### Program modes